MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/kusto.md

 ## Connection string properties

 The following tables list all the possible properties that can be included in a Kusto connection string.
-The tables also provides alias names for each property.
-Moreover, the tables indicates the programmatic names associated with each property, which represents the name of the property in the `Kusto.Data.KustoConnectionStringBuilder` object.
+The tables also provide alias names for each property.
+Moreover, the tables indicate the programmatic names associated with each property, which represents the name of the property in the `Kusto.Data.KustoConnectionStringBuilder` object.

 ### General properties